 They are the people who go unnoticed.
 The ones who work for minimum wage and will never ask for more.
-They are the workers who sweat through dizzying heat to make your “plant pets” and “plant parent” memes a possibility during dull quarantine days.
+They are the workers who sweat through dizzying heat to make your “plant parent” memes a possibility during dull quarantine days.
 They are a workforce almost entirely made up of undocumented workers.
-Their needs go unnoticed; their daily struggle invisible.
+Their needs go unnoticed; their daily struggle is invisible.

 And for five grueling weeks during the height of the pandemic, I joined them.

-Day by day my coworkers rose early.
-Some drove as far as Pasadena, Riverside, and L.A. to work in our small greenhouse in Orange County.
+So, day by day my coworkers rose early for a job that would pay them.
+Some drove as far as Pasadena, Riverside, and L.A. to take shifts at our small greenhouse in Orange County.

-I was an unemployed college student just grateful to have a job amid record-high unemployment and uncertainty was the new normal.
+I was an unemployed college student just grateful to have a job as record-high unemployment and uncertainty became the new normal.

 At first, I saw the job as a gift, an end to nerve-wracking Zoom interviews and countless job applications.
 My ten-year-old self liked to indulge in the fantasy that fairies lived in greenhouses, among the lizards and the centipedes that burrow in the dirt.
 I imagined myself among these colonies of plants, feeling the soil in my fingernails and wiping the sweat off my brow with a satisfactory smile.